Entanglement-assisted quantum speedup: Beating local quantum speed limits: Derivation

-In the set of coupled eigenvalue equations, Eq. \eqref{eq:SepEvalEqs}, $E_\mathrm{sep}$ is dubbed separability eigenvalue of $\hat H$, and the state $|b_1,\ldots,b_N\rangle$ refers to as a separability eigenvector.
-With this equation, the maximal and minimal sought-after energies for product states is respectively determined by the maximal and minimal separability eigenvalue,
+using the notation introduced in Eq. \eqref{eq:PartiallyReducedHamiltonian} for $\hat H_{a_1,\ldots,a_{j-1},a_{j+1},\ldots,a_N}$.
+In the set of coupled eigenvalue equations, Eq. \eqref{eq:SepEvalEqs}, $E_\mathrm{sep}$ is dubbed separability eigenvalue of $\hat H$, and the state $|a_1,\ldots,a_N\rangle$ refers to as a separability eigenvector.
+With this equation, the sought-after maximal and minimal energies for product states are respectively determined by the maximal and minimal separability eigenvalue,

 which can be inserted into Eq. \eqref{eq:sepQSLintermediate}.
-Thus, in conclusion, the propagation of processes confined to the separable quantum states is bounded by
+Thus, in conclusion, the propagation of processes confined to the separable quantum states for $N$ parties is bounded by